Herrmann: Bring the Final Four back to its cozy roots

 But it would be nice, at least once in a while, if they brought the Final Four to New York, Chicago, Boston, Philadelphia, Los Angeles, San Francisco, Greensboro or anywhere else that does not have the luxury of a monstrous dome.
 Bring it back to its true indoor roots.

-The tournament wouldn’t be what it is without games in cozy settings such as Maryland’s Cole Field House (trailblazing Texas Western over Kentucky, 1966), Salt Lake City’s Special Events Center (Magic Johnson over Larry Bird, 1979) and Albuquerque New Mexico’s Pit (Jim Valvano’s desperate dash to find someone to hug).
+The tournament wouldn’t be what it is without games in cozy settings such as Maryland’s Cole Field House (trailblazing Texas Western over Kentucky, 1966), Salt Lake City’s Special Events Center (Magic Johnson over Larry Bird, 1979) and Albuquerque’s Pit (Jim Valvano’s desperate dash to find someone to hug).

 It reminds me of a time I covered a matinee National League playoff game in St. Louis and the headline in the next day’s Post-Dispatch was, “Day Baseball: What’ll They Think of Next?”